MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-network-controller.md

     **Note**: Logical networks associated with the SLB cannot be removed from the console.
 Use force delete to remove these.

+## Remove the software load balancer
+1. Click **Fabric** > **Network Services**, select the software load balancer role.
+2. Under **Services** > **Associated Services**, click **Browse** and then click **Clear Selection**.

+    This action removes the software load balancer service.
+Ensure the job is complete.
+If the job fails, restart the job after making the required changes that the error message details you.
+3. Uncheck the pools that are associated with the SLB, except for the private VIP pool that is  associated with the SLB Manager VIP.
+4. To complete the removal of the SLB, force delete the  private VIP pool, corresponding logical network definition and logical networks (“-Force” option).

+## Remove the gateway
+1. Click **Fabric** > **Network Services**, select the Gateway manager role.
+2. Under **Services** > **Associated Services**, click **Browse** and then click **Clear Selection**.

+    This action removes the gateway service.
+Ensure the job is complete.
+If the job fails, restart the job after making the required changes that the error message details you.
+3. To complete the removal of the gateway, remove the gateway pool by using the following PowerShell scripts:

+        $nc=get-scnetworkservice | Where {$_.Model -eq "Microsoft Network Controller"}
+        $gwrole=get-scfabricrole -NetworkService $nc | Where {$_.RoleType -eq "Gateway"}
+        Set-SCFabricRole -FabricRole  $gwrole  -GatewayConfiguration $null

+## Remove the NC
+**Note**: Ensure that SLB/GW and associated logical networks are successfully removed.

+**Use the following steps to remove the NC**:
+1. Click **Fabric** > **Network Services**, select the NC.
+2. Right-click the NC and click **Remove**.

+    This action removes the NC service.
+Ensure the job is complete.
+If the job fails, restart the job after making the required changes that the error message details you.
 ## Next steps

 [Create a software load balancer](sdn-slb.md)